JuliaReach/JuliaReachDevDocs/docs/src/workflow.md

 If the branch is associated to a previous discussion in one issue, we use the name of the issue for easier lookup, e.g., `mforets/7`.

-## Unit testing and continuous integration (CI)
+## Unit testing and continuous integration

-This project is synchronized with Travis CI such that each PR gets tested before merging (and the build is automatically triggered after each new commit).
+This project is synchronized with Travis continuous integration (CI) such that each PR gets tested before merging (and the build is automatically triggered after each new commit).
 For the maintainability of this project, it is important to understand and fix the failing doctests if they exist.